 Once you are happy with the design, duplicate it so you cut one for each wine glass.
 Cut the design from Vinyl or Adhesive Foil.

 Transfer the designs to the glasses using Transfer Tape.
 I ended up using Stencil Material by mistake which is why it is blue!
 It worked just fine, but I would recommend using actual Transfer Tape.
 It will still have a grid to help you line things up but will be clear.

 Cut a piece of Transfer Tape a little larger than your design and apply it to the top of the design using the grid to place it on straight.
 Use the Cricut scraper to make sure the Transfer Tape is really stuck to the vinyl or foil image.

 Gently peel back the vinyl or foil paper, leaving the design on the Transfer Tape.
 If the design starts to peel up with the backing, just lay the backing back down and use the scraper to help it stick better before trying to peel it back up.

 Step Four: Apply the design to the glasses.
 I tried positioning my design a little higher up on the glasses where they weren’t as curved.
 It was tricky to get the design to lay smooth because my glasses were so bulbous on the bottom.
 If your glasses are a little straighter, it will be easier.
 I just went slow and smoothed out any wrinkles before lifting up the Transfer Tape.

-They are all finished!
+The wine glasses are finished!
 Yay!
-I love how simple and sleek these glasses look.
-The design is minimalist, fun, and can be personalized with the couple’s initials and created in whatever color you’d like!
-Give one of these to the bride to sip on for her wedding shower or bachelorette party, use them in a fun gift for the wedding couple or use them to hold cute pink pencils! :)
+I love how simple and cute these glasses look.
+The design is minimalist, fun, and can be personalized with the couple’s initials and created in whatever colors you’d like.